 In the future, Spain may seek membership of the European Economic Community (EEC).
 In Paris?

-In the future, Spain may seek membership of the European Economic Community (EEC).
+Background: In the future, Spain may seek membership of the European Economic Community (EEC).
 In Paris on Tuesday (13 July) the new Spanish Prime Minister Adolfo Suarez said his country was interested in becoming a member of the Common Market because of its historical and geographical bonds with Europe.

 SYNOPSIS: Senor Suarez drove directly to the French Prime Minister's office for talks with his counterpart Jacques Chirac.
 The short surprise visit was the first he has made abroad since coming into office earlier this month.
 Spanish government officials said the visit underlined Spain's desire for closer ties with Western Europe, already affirmed by the previous government.
 They dismissed rumours that he could try to see exiled Spanish Communist Party leader Santiago Carrillo who lives in Paris.